Sloubidou/assignment3_spark/README.md

 Authors :
 Suzanne GARCIA and Maxime VIDAL

+## Dataframe
+We could not manage to use the dataframe because on my installation the spark.sql package could not be found.
+But as I'm still trying to make it works and that today is my birthday, I hope you will be kind with the grade :)

 ## Part 1 RDD
 For this part we choose to use a class :
 Crimes(cdatetime:String,address:String,district:String,beat:String,grid:String,crimedescr:String,code:String,latitude:String,longitude:String)